17hoehbr/automated-plex-guide/README.md

 **Docker** lets us run and isolate each of our services into a container.
 Everything for each of these services will live in the container except the configuration files which will live on our host.

-**Plex** is a "client-server media player system".
-Plex is overall the most mature media server at the moment but some features are locked behind the paid Plex Pass.

 **Jellyfin** is a completely open sourced alternative to Plex.
 The interface is not quite as polished and client support is slightly limited, however all of it's features are completely free and users can contribute to or modify the code as they see fit.
 This can allow for implementation of features or changes to the server that could not be achieved with Plex.

 **qBittorrent** is a torrent client.
-While you could use Transmission or Deluge instead I opted for qBittorrent because you can set it to only download from the VPN interface so you don't accidently expose yourself to your ISP.
+Transmission and Deluge are also popular choices but I chose qBittorrent because you can easily configure it to only operate over the VPN connection.

-**Jackett** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents
+**Prowlarr** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents

 **Sonarr** is a tool for automating and managing your TV library.
 It automates the process of searching for torrents, downloading them then "moving" them to your library.
 It also checks RSS feeds to automatically download new shows as soon as they're uploaded!

 **Radarr** is a fork of Sonarr that does all the same stuff but for Movies

+## Optional

-**Ombi** (Optional) is a super simple web UI for allowing your users to send requests to Radarr and Sonarr
+**Ombi** is a super simple web UI for allowing your users to send requests to Radarr and Sonarr

-**Tautulli** (Optional) provides some neat analystics from Plex.
-Useful for analysing which content your users use the most.
+**jfa-go** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

+**Organizr** is a dashboard for keeping track all of these web services

 # Installing Docker